-All staff will sign to confirm they have read and understood Part one and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (September 2020), and review this guidance at least annually.
+All staff will sign to confirm they have read and understood Part one (or Annex A if appropriate) of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education (September 2021), and review this guidance at least annually.
+They will also sign to confirm they have read and understood their school's current child protection procedures.